The anatomy of a midday shooting in Austin

 "Yeah.
 I've made it here all my life," he said.
 "This is all I know.
 I moved away and wound up coming back.
 Back to my roots."

-As this conversation was happening, a young, African American man who appeared to be in his 20s came inside of the store, shopped for a few minutes and left out, music blaring in his wake.
+As this conversation was happening, a young, African American man who appeared to be in his 20s came inside of the store, shopped for a few minutes and left out, music from portable speakers blaring in his wake.

 How has the neighborhood changed over time?